Positions - Entertainment, Sport and Work

 Animals in Entertainment, Sport, and Work (ESW)

-SPCA advocates that animals used in ESW must have their physical, health, and behavioural needs met.
+SPCA advocates that animals in entertainment, sport, and work must have a Good Life where they experience positive welfare and their physical, health, and behavioural needs are met.

-SPCA advocates that animals must only be kept in captivity if they are provided with a good quality of life that meets their physical, health, behavioural needs for the duration of their lives.
+SPCA advocates that animals must only be kept in captivity if they are provided with a Good Life that provides positive welfare and meets their physical, health, behavioural needs for the duration of their lives.
 Species-appropriate enrichment for all captive animals is essential to ensure their welfare; and this enrichment must be varied to reduce habituation.

 Circuses / Travelling Menageries